SwedbankPay/developer.swedbankpay.com/payment-instruments/trustly/index.md

                       to your website after the completion of the payment." %}

+{% include alert.html type="informative" icon="branding_watermark"
+                      body="**Seamless View** is our solution for a payment experience that is integrated directly on your website.
+                      The payment process will be executed in an `iframe` on your page." %}

 ### Important steps before you launch Swedbank Pay Trustly Payments at your website

 Prior to launching Trustly Payments at your site, make sure that